 It’s important to recognize that studying is a habit that you need to forge early and be consistent about.
-Recent studies from the University of Texas at Austin show that college students perform better, on average, when daily quizzes are included at the beginning of each lesson.
+Recent studies show that college students perform better, on average, when daily quizzes are included at the beginning of each lesson.
 Similarly, rehearsing what you’ve just read, rather than studying with flash cards or other tools of rote memorization, more often helps commit things to (long-term) memory.
 If these statements make you worried, though, remember that there is still a lot you can do to prepare.

 1. Always study with location in mind.
 Make sure that the place in which you are studying is calm and quiet, but not necessarily silent!
 The scientific jury, it seems, is still out as to whether or not background noise and music can facilitate studying.
 For this, you should just do what you’ve found is best for you, personally.
 However, the jury is not out on questions of physical distractions: unless you’re taking a break, it’s important to make sure that your eyes are not wandering!
 Study somewhere with minimal distractions and fewer people.

 2. Create your own study guide.
 Study guides are super helpful tools, but many professors do not supply them.
 If this is the case, make your own!
 Outlining important information can be very helpful for multiple-choice style tests, while creating essay questions and sample answers can increase your stability during an essay-based test.